kekyo/FlashCap/README.md

 please refer to the following for a porting overview:

 * `FlashCap.V4L2Generator` is a generator to automatically generate the interoperable source code needed to port to V4L2.
-  This project is using the AST JSON files output by [Clang](https://clang.llvm.org/), generate C# interoperability definition source code from V4L2 header files with the correct ABI structure strictly applied.
+  This project is using the JSON AST files output by [Clang](https://clang.llvm.org/), generate C# interoperability definition source code from V4L2 header files with the correct ABI structure strictly applied.
 * Therefore, you will first need Clang for the target Linux ABI.
   For this reason, it cannot be ported into an environment where a stable ABI has not been established.
+  * Clang versions 13, 11, and 10 are verified.
+Other versions may be able to build.
+    We have verified that there may be differences in the way JSON ASTs are output.
 * Similarly, to run `FlashCap.V4L2Generator`, you need mono or .NET runtime running on the target Linux.
   * If the target Linux is a Debian-type port, these may be available from the `apt` package, for example:
-  `sudo apt install build-essential clang mono-devel`, etc., it is more likely.
+    `sudo apt install build-essential clang-13 mono-devel`, etc., it is more likely.
+  * To prepare a stable build environment for Linux, we strongly recommend building a virtual machine using qemu.
+    For this purpose, we have placed automated scripts for building the environment in the `qemu-vm-builder/` directory.
+    Please refer to the scripts and add your own so that we can build your target build environment.
+    Once the script is added, we too will be able to build interoperable source code when we update FlashCap.
+  * The official build environment for FlashCap uses the official Debian installer.
+    We download the `netinst` ISO image from the Debian site to generate the required virtual machines.
+  * If you do not use Debian, or if your Debian version does not match, you may need to manually modify the generated interoperable source code.
 * The efforts of [issue #100](https://github.com/kekyo/FlashCap/issues/100) would also be helpful.

 First, you need to build `FlashCap.V4L2Generator`.